 When is the hiring season?
 January-March and August-October.

-Many marketing agencies receive new budgets in Q1, leading to boosted project work and hiring needs.
+Many marketing agencies receive new budgets in Q1, leading to boosted project work and needs.
 The fall brings a surge in marketing efforts for holiday campaigns.

 Target January for digital and advertising roles tied to new budgets and August-September for occupations supporting holiday marketing strategies.